 Motion and the Law of Inertia

-In other words, the law states that if an object is motionless, it will stay motionless unless acted upon by some force.
-Likewise, if an object is moving at a constant speed or velocity, it will continue at that speed unless acted upon by some force along the line of motion.
-And finally, if an object is moving, it will move in a straight line unless acted upon at an angle by some force.
+What the law states is that if an object is motionless, it will stay motionless unless acted upon by some force.
+Likewise, if an object is moving at a constant velocity, it will continue at that speed unless acted upon by some force along the line of motion.
+And finally, if an object is moving, it will move in a straight line unless acted upon by some force at an angle .

-This law is important in defining how things behave around us.
+This law is important in defining how things around us behave.

 Questions you may have include: